groupdocs-metadata/GroupDocs.Metadata-Products/content/metadata/nodejs-java/_index.en.md

 overview:
     enable: true
     content: |
-      GroupDocs.Metadata for Java is an advanced metadata management API to manipulate metadata information of documents, images, archives, torrents and various other file formats.
-Developers can now enhance the functionality of their Java applications by easily incorporating metadata viewing, modifying, deleting, extracting, searching, comparing, replacing and exporting features within all popular business document formats such as PDF, Microsoft Office Word, Excel spreadsheets, PowerPoint presentations & slides, Outlook emails, Project, Visio diagrams, OneNote, images, AutoCAD, Photoshop, audio, video, OpenType fonts and metafiles.
+      GroupDocs.Metadata for Node.js is an advanced library that empowers you to manage metadata within various file formats.
+Integrate metadata viewing, editing, deletion, searching, comparison, replacement, and export functionalities into your Node.js applications.
+Supported formats include popular business documents like PDF, Microsoft Office (Word, Excel, PowerPoint), Outlook emails, Project, Visio diagrams, OneNote, images (including PSD, CAD), audio, video, OpenType fonts, and metafiles.

-      The Java metadata library offers you features such as metadata search, replace metadata properties, compare metadata of supported file formats to identify similarities as well as differences.
-You can also edit or modify metadata for better information management and export retrieved metadata information to Excel file, CSV file and DataSet.
-The API offers comprehensive support to work with all commonly used metadata standards like built-in, XMP, EXIF and custom metadata properties within supported document formats.
+      This library offers comprehensive features like metadata search, replacement, property comparison, and information extraction.
+You can export retrieved metadata to Excel, CSV, or DataSet formats.
+It supports commonly used metadata standards like built-in, XMP, EXIF, and custom properties within supported document formats.

-      GroupDocs.Metadata for Java is compatible with all Java versions and supports popular operating systems (Windows, Linux, MacOS) that are capable to run Java runtime.
+      GroupDocs.Metadata for Node.js is compatible with all Node.js versions and runs seamlessly on popular operating systems (Windows, Linux, macOS) that support Node.js runtime.
     tabs:
       enable: true

       ## TAB ONE ##
       tab_one:
         description: |
-          Following is an overview of GroupDocs.Metadata for Java:
+          Node.js Metadata Management Capabilities:

         left:
           enable: true